School of Nursing

 958 Designing Intervention Studies (3).
 Prerequisite, NURS 957.
 Permission of the instructor for students lacking the prerequisite.
 Examines methodological, ethical, and practical issues in the design and implementation of theory-based intervention studies.

 959 Research Grant Writing (3).
-Course is designed to assist doctoral students and post-doctoral students with preparation of Individual National Research Service Award (NRSA) or other research grant application.
+Course is designed to assist doctoral students and post-docs with preparation of Individual National Research Service Award (NRSA) or other research grant application.
 All steps in grant writing process will be addressed.
 Student should have solidified research idea prior to course.
 Mentor must agree to work with student throughout course.

 960 Proseminar in Nursing (1–3).
 Proseminars are offered for one, two, or three credits.
 Topics differ each semester.